Dr. Greene’s take on dimples…

 Many healthy babies have small dimples on their lower backs.
 A mother who had just graduated from nursing school came to my office hours chat this week at DrGreene.com.
 Her baby had a sacral dimple like this.
 Her pediatrician told her not to worry about it and ordered an ultrasound in two weeks.
 Of course she worried – especially after a quick online search of sacral dimples raised questions of spina bifida and neurologic problems.
 So, at her request, I’m making what we chatted about available for others who are concerned about this — the simple dimple plan for parents.

 The first thing that parents need to know is that sacral dimples and related findings are common: about 1 in 20 babies.
-And most babies with midline sacral dimples are healthy.
-Occasionally, these dimples can be a sign of a spinal problem underneath.
+And most babies with a midline sacral dimple are healthy.
+Occasionally, these can be a sign of a spinal problem underneath.
 Sometimes, they are not even true dimples at all, but narrow open tubes that connect to an internal structure such as the intestines or the spinal canal.
 How do you tell the difference between dimples to smile about, and those to look into further?

 There are four simple things to consider:

 Is the dimple